Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

-#### N.Y.A-NSFW-Modlist-Skyrim

-Release Beta Test Version of N.Y.A.
-The List runs on 16640 Version.
-AE on its own.
-You still need latest Skyrim Version + AE Content.
-You get the AE Content when you start Vanilla and Download it all at least once.

 #### Accounts

 In terms of accounts you will need a Nexus Account.
 Premium would be best to prevent needing to manually click download many times and get faster speeds.